 How are we doing?

 Along with the contest detail communication, the focus should be on creating effective reports and dashboards to communicate feedback:

 - Dashboard with performance measurement and clear contest standing

 - Additional section in existing IC Scorecards or sales performance reporting

 Let’s build and run this thing!

-Ideally you should use your existing ICM system to implement your sales contests.
+Ideally, you should use your existing ICM system to implement your sales contests.
 This will ensure that data sources and rules applied for your contest are consistent with the base IC Plan definition of those rules.
-Timely progress reports to management as well as participating employees on the contest standings and projections will help maintain salesforce focus on the contest.
+Timely progress reports to management and participating employees on the contest standings and projections will help maintain salesforce focus on the contest.

 Ok!
 Was it worth it?

-Once the contest period is over, go back to contest objective and desired outcome identified in the first step.
+Once the contest period is over, go back to the contest objective and desired outcome identified in the first step.
 Measure success in comparison to the assigned business objective.
-Analyze improved sales performance and success metric and cost of contest as compared to the budget allocated.
-Slice your contest winner performance many ways to analyze the overall impact of the contest.
-As part of this step, it’s also important to seek feedback from the participating team on their experience so that contests can be made more effective for future.
+Analyze improved sales performance and success metrics and the cost of the contest as compared to the budget allocated.
+Slice your contest winner’s performance in many ways to analyze the overall impact of the contest.
+As part of this step, it’s also important to seek feedback from the participating team on their experience so that contests can be made more effective in future.

-Below is visual framework of how Incentius can help desing and manage sales contests for your organization.
+Below is a visual framework of how Incentius can help design and manage sales contests for your organization.
 Get in touch with us at firstname.lastname@example.org